 The wall

-Most things I build these days have some kind of AI integration, and the same question keeps coming up: which model should I actually use?
-There are comparison tools baked into various platforms, but nothing standalone, nothing free, and nothing that lets you test with your own files and prompts without jumping through hoops.
+Not everything I make has AI in it, but enough does that the same question keeps coming up: which model should I actually use?
+There are comparison tools baked into various platforms, but nothing standalone, nothing free, and nothing that lets you throw a real task at a stack of models with your own files and prompts.

 How it works

 Pick your models, write a prompt, optionally upload files and schemas, hit run.
-Every model streams its response side by side in real time, colour-coded so you can tell them apart.
-When they finish, an AI judge reads all the responses blind and scores them on accuracy, clarity, and completeness.
+Every model streams its response side by side, colour-coded so you can tell them apart.
+When they finish, an AI judge (Claude Sonnet 4.6 by default, but you can swap it) reads the responses blind and scores them on accuracy, clarity, and completeness.
+The judge shuffles responses before scoring so a model isn’t punished for being in the wrong column.
 Scores accumulate on a leaderboard across runs.
+Cost per response tracked down to fractions of a cent.

 Under the hood